The Great Miami Bikeway offers beautiful views of the river like this one just south of downtown Dayton.

 Some of the best sections of the bike trails are right along the rivers.

-Highlights from the Great Miami River trail
+Highlights from the Great Miami River Recreation Trail

 - Ride the trail from Piqua to the southern end of Franklin for a total of 57 uninterrupted miles.
 The bike trail follows levee tops and river bottoms, travels through forests and near farmland continuously through the cities of Piqua, Troy, Tipp City, Dayton, Moraine, West Carrollton, Miamisburg and Franklin.